Step-by-Step Guide

 Welcome to your sourdough journey!
 Here's how to get your fresh starter ready:

-1. Add 1/4 cup warm water (around 80°F) to your starter jar
+1. Add ¼ cup warm water to the jar

-4. Add 1/4 cup flour and mix well
+4. Add ¼ cup flour and mix to thick pancake batter consistency

 When You Can First Bake

-• Doubles (or nearly doubles) in size after feeding
+• Doubles after a feeding

-For bakers who bake daily or every other day
+For bakers who bake frequently

 1